 1. Agreement for Transactions.

 1.1.
 Scope of Agreement.
-From time to time, the Parties may, but shall not be obligated to, enter into binding Transactions whereby the Buyer will purchase and the Seller will sellof Bandwidth Units, as hereinafter defined.
+From time to time, the Parties may, but shall not be obligated to, enter into binding Transactions whereby the Buyer will purchase and the Seller will sell Bandwidth Units, as hereinafter defined.
 Each Transaction shall be effectuated, evidenced and governed in accordance with this Master Agreement and the documents and other confirming evidence, whether a Transaction Agreement (as defined below) or any other form of Confirmation (as defined below).
 All Transactions are entered into in reliance on the fact that this Master Agreement and all Confirmations form a single agreement between the Parties (collectively referred to as this “Agreement”) and the Parties would not otherwise enter into any Transactions.
 Each Confirmation shall supplement and form a part of, and be subject to, this Master Agreement and shall be read and construed together with this Master Agreement.
 Any capitalized term used herein and not defined in the Section in which it appears shall have the meaning set forth in Section 2 hereof.

 1.2.
 Transaction Procedures.
 It is the intent of the Parties to facilitate Transactions in accordance with the procedures set forth in this Section 1 and to assure that such Transactions are valid and enforceable for the mutual benefit of the Parties.
 Any Transaction may be formed and effectuated and shall be legally binding (a) by a telephone conversation that may be recorded (each Party thereby and hereby consenting to the recording of its representatives’ telephone conversations without any further notice) or any exchange of retrievable electronic communications between the Parties or their respective representatives whereby an offer and acceptance shall constitute the agreement of the Parties to a Transaction, or (b) if, and only if, the Parties have previously stipulated by a written agreement executed by both Parties, by a written Transaction Agreement executed by the Parties (including by facsimile and/or counterparts).
 As a material part of the consideration for entering into a Transaction, each Party hereby waives and agrees not to contest or assert any defense to (i) the validity or enforceability of Transactions under laws relating to whether certain agreements are to be in writing or signed by such Party to be thereby bound, or (ii) the authority of any employee or representative of such Party to enter into a Transaction.
-All telephone recordings and retrievals of computer or other electronic messages may be introduced into evidence and used to prove the existence of oral agreements as to Transactions between the Parties, but it is understood that such tangible documentation need not reference all of the terms of the Transaction, that it is not the sole evidence of such terms, and that, in the event of a conflict between the tangible documentation of the oral agreement and the subsequent Confirmation, as provided for in Section 1.3, the Confirmation shall prevail.
+Subject to the applicable rules of evidence, all telephone recordings and retrievals of computer or other electronic messages may be offered into evidence and used to prove the existence of oral agreements as to Transactions between the Parties, but it is understood that such tangible documentation need not reference all of the terms of the Transaction, that it is not the sole evidence of such terms, and that, in the event of a conflict between the tangible documentation of the oral agreement and the subsequent accepted Confirmation, as provided for in Section 1.3, the Confirmation shall prevail.
 Any Transaction formed between the Parties pursuant to the procedures set forth in this Section 1 shall be considered to be a “writing” or “in writing” and to have been “signed” by the Parties, and any tape recording of a Transaction and/or retrieval of any computer or other electronic message forming a Transaction shall be considered to constitute an “original” document evidencing the Transaction.